Stay or go pro? Biggest decisions for early-entry players

 PJ Washington, Jarred Vanderbilt and Wenyen Gabriel, Kentucky:

 No coach has been more active this spring on the recruiting trail than John Calipari, landing five-star senior E.J.
-Montgomery five-star juniors Ashton Hagans, D.J.
+Montgomery and five-star juniors Ashton Hagans, D.J.
 Jeffries and Tyrese Maxey.
 Hagans is expected to reclassify and join the team next season.
 But the frontcourt is still a major question mark without knowing what these three players are going to do.
 If all three -- or even two of the three -- return, the Wildcats are fine up front.
 Nick Richards is also back and Montgomery is ready for an immediate role.
 Kentucky could also keep its eye out for any late graduate transfers who become available, specifically in the frontcourt.
 Assuming Hagans reclassifies, the perimeter group is versatile and talented.

 Caleb Martin, Cody Martin and Jordan Caroline, Nevada: